John L. Brownlee: United States v. Carl B. Hutcherson

 In May 2005, Carl B. Hutcherson, the mayor of Lynchburg, Virginia, was convicted of defrauding two social security disability recipients and a charitable organization, making false statements to bank officials and federal investigators and obstruction of justice.

-The evidence at trial indicated that Hutcherson and Hutcherson Funeral Home, Inc. became mired in financial difficulties, and, among other things, failed to make required tax payments to the Internal Revenue Service in an amount in excess of $100,000, failed to maintain balances in banking accounts, failed to make required payments to the City of Lynchburg, Virginia, and failed to meet other financial obligations.

-In response to his financial problems, Hutcherson committed a series of criminal acts in an effort to obtain money.
-Specifically, Mr. Hutcherson, as the representative payee for two Social Security disability recipients for whom Hutcherson managed their financial affairs, used their Social Security benefits for his own personal use.
-Mr. Hutcherson used the victims' money and made cash payments to himself, purchased a television for himself, purchased a stereo for himself, purchased a mattress for another person, made a payment to an associate and purchased life insurance policies payable on the demise of Victim One with the beneficiary being Carl Hutcherson.

-Also, Hutcherson, after being confronted with evidence that he stole money from his charity, provided false information to officials of the Bank of the James, the Federal Bureau of Investigation, and the federal Grand Jury.

 Dismissal during U.S. attorneys controversy

 Brownlee was included on the list of the second set of U.S. attorneys who were fired in 2006.
 He testified before the Senate that his placement on the list was related to his refusal of a request by his superiors at the DOJ to delay settlement of the Purdue Pharma case in 2006.
+Ultimately, he was not dismissed.

+Later life

 2009 election

 In 2008, Brownlee announced that he was running for Attorney General of Virginia.
-At the May 30, 2009 Republican Convention, he yielded the nomination to Ken Cuccinelli.
+At the May 30, 2009, Republican Convention, he yielded the nomination to Ken Cuccinelli.

 Private practice

 On July 17, 2013, it was announced that Brownlee had been retained to represent Virginia Governor and former fellow JAG Corps officer Robert F. McDonnell, with regard to a federal Grand Jury investigation.